YEPDEKU/YEPDEKU/README.md

 <h2>About me ♝ </h2>

-I am an austrian programmer who is working with C#, Next and NodeJS, Tailwindcss and Git.
+Austrian programmer working with C#, tailwindcss and nextjs.

 Besides programmi2ng my hobbies are playing chess and csgo